English

 How UV Water Treatment Works?

-Types of Microorganisms Killed by UV Water Treatment
+What Microorganisms Does UV Water Treatment Kill?

 ✅ 1.
 Bacteria